bebekCoinICP/bebek-coin/README.md

 * Establish a strong social media presence to engage the community Further.
-* Create a Twitter Page: https://x.com/BebekCoin our twitter community is quite active
+* Create a Twitter Page: https://x.com/BebekCoin our twitter community is quite active and has over 200 members.
-* Create a community on Telegram: http://t.me/bebekcoinicp also quite active
+* Create a community on Telegram: http://t.me/bebekcoinicp also quite active and has over 100 members.

-* Create a short Presentation of your MemeCoin
+As an achievement, all our growth is organic and free.
+We have made partnerships with both ICP Hub ID and CryptoEights, to spread awareness about our coin, offering just Bebek Token as airdrop trough the posts.
+As a future plan, if we win the competition, we would like to invest some of the prize money in more promotion and also put some of the ICP in the liquidity pool.

 File Structure: